khadkabinay/word-game/README.md

 3. when player collect points;
       * one next sibling letter gets 1 point
       * one targeted letter gets 1 point
-      * to keep in mind, if player collects more than required next sibling,the points for the extra next sibling letter will not be added to  the total points.